HOKA Clifton 10 Running Shoe Review

 See details on graph tool

-Like the heel, the forefoot delivers impressive underfoot protection.
+While it's a bit less plush than the heel, the forefoot still delivers very good underfoot protection.
 The forefoot provides a forgiving feel that holds up well over shorter, slower efforts, making it a solid choice for easy cruising.
+That said, runners who apply a lot of force when running will find it a bit less plush than less powerful runners.

 4.9